-8.3.1 General Information
+8.4.1 General Information

-General information will include an executive summary that highlights the key content of the annual report.
-As part of the executive summary, this section will include a description of the sustainability goals, provide a description of GSP projects and their progress as well as an annually-updated implementation schedule and map of the Basin.
+General information included in the executive summary highlights the key content of the annual report.
+As part of the executive summary, this section includes a description of the sustainability goals, provides a description of GSP projects and their progress as well as an annually-updated implementation schedule and map of the Basin.
 Key components as required by SGMA regulations include: